 In 2021, the City of Kennewick is assessing citizen use and maintenance needs of Park Hills Park, a private park located at 1607 S. Olympia Pl.
 To determine the future of the private park, the Kennewick Parks and Recreation Commission will collect public input, survey citizens, estimate the cost of needed improvements, seek an entity to assume maintenance and liability of the park, consider decommissioning the private park, and report its findings to City Council.

-- May 1, 2021: Neighborhood meeting at Park Hills Park, time to be announced.
+- May 1, 2021: Neighborhood meeting at Park Hills Park 11a-1p.
 Let Commissioners know what you think about the park.

-- July-August 2021: Recommendation to City Council on park maintenance and operation.
+- April/May 2022: Recommendation to City Council on park maintenance and operation.
 Council meeting dates and times to discuss the recommendation will be announced here.
 All Council meeting agendas and minutes can be found in the Agenda Center.

 Through an agreement established in 1992, the City committed to support the development of the private park on two vacant lots in exchange for year-around maintenance provided by the now defunct Park Hills Park Committee.
 The land, acquired by the City through a Local Improvement District foreclosure in 1987, was originally intended to be sold.
 Instead, for nearly two decades, neighborhood committee volunteers cut the grass weekly, serviced the trash, managed the irrigation system, controlled weeds, and maintained the playground and basketball court.
 In 2005, with waning participation, the committee requested the City take over maintenance.
 In response to the dissolution of the volunteer committee thereafter, neighborhood outreach was conducted in 2013.
 No new entity was established to take over the park maintenance, so the City of Kennewick has been maintaining Park Hills Private Park since.